HavyuAI/HavyuAI-legal/privacy.md

 * We receive your email address.
 If you use Apple's "Hide My Email" feature, we receive a private relay address rather than your real email.
 If you sign in with Google, your sign-in is handled by Google and is subject to Google's own privacy policy.
 * This authentication data is stored by our authentication provider, **Supabase**, on infrastructure located in the EU.
 * Your user identifier is shared with our subscription processor, **RevenueCat**, so that your Pro subscription status follows you across devices.
 * We do not store any payment information.
-All payments are processed by Apple.
+All payments are processed by your app store — the Apple App Store on iOS or Google Play on Android.

 You can sign out at any time from Settings, which removes your session from this device.
 You can also permanently delete your account and all associated authentication data directly in the app via **Settings → Delete Account**.
 Alternatively, you may request deletion by contacting havyulabs@gmail.com from your registered email address.
 We process deletion requests promptly and within 30 days.